Why is Component Lead Forming Critical in Electronics Manufacturing?

 Axial Component Lead Characteristics

-Axial components are designed with leads extending from opposing ends of their cylindrical or bar-shaped body.
-Common examples include various resistors and certain types of diodes.
-Their leads are collinear with the component's main axis, necessitating specific bends to span the distance between widely spaced holes on a PCB.
+Axial components feature leads extending from opposing ends of their cylindrical or bar-shaped body.
+Common examples include resistors and certain diodes.
+Their leads are collinear with the component’s main axis, requiring specific bends to span the distance between widely spaced holes on a PCB.
+According to IPC J-STD-001, leads must extend at least one lead diameter (or a minimum of 0.8 mm) from the body before any bend to avoid internal damage.

 Radial Component Lead Characteristics

-In contrast, radial components feature leads that originate from a single side of the component body, running parallel to each other.
-Electrolytic capacitors frequently employ this configuration.
-These leads typically require minimal bending but demand precise alignment to ensure the component sits correctly and its leads slot into the designated PCB holes without strain.
+Radial components have leads originating from a single side of the component body and running parallel to each other.
+Electrolytic capacitors commonly use this configuration.
+These leads typically require minimal bending but demand precise alignment to ensure the component sits correctly without strain.
+IPC-A-610 criteria stress proper coplanarity and alignment to support reliable solder joints.

 Best Practices for Axial Lead Forming